-Exhibit Number Description 10.12.1+ Letter Agreement, dated August 14, 2014, between NeuroMetrix, Inc. and Frank McGillin (32) 10.13 Form of Securities Purchase Agreement, dated September 8, 2009 between the Company and each investor (9) 10.14† Manufacturing and Supply Agreement, dated as of August 2, 2006, by and between Parlex Polymer Flexible Circuits, Inc. and NeuroMetrix, Inc. (3) 10.15.1 Engagement Letter by and between NeuroMetrix, Inc. and Dawson James Securities, Inc., dated December 30, 2011 (18) 10.15.2 First Amendment to Engagement Letter by and between NeuroMetrix, Inc. and Dawson James Securities, Inc., dated January 30, 2012 (18) 10.16 Engagement Letter by and between NeuroMetrix, Inc. and Dawson James Securities, Inc., dated June 4, 2013 (21) 10.17+ Amended and Restated 2010 Employee Stock Purchase Plan (19) 10.18+ Management Retention and Incentive Plan, as modified, dated October 27, 2014 (28) 10.19 Securities Purchase Agreement by and between NeuroMetrix, Inc. and the purchasers named therein, dated June 4, 2013 (21) 10.20 Securities Purchase Agreement by and between NeuroMetrix, Inc. and the purchasers named therein, as amended, dated June 24, 2014 (27) 10.21 Registration Rights Agreement by and between NeuroMetrix, Inc. and the purchasers named therein, dated June 4, 2013 (21) 10.22 Registration Rights Agreement by and between NeuroMetrix, Inc. and the purchasers named therein, dated June 24, 2014 (27) 23.1 Consent of PricewaterhouseCoopers LLP, an independent registered public accounting firm 31.1 Certification of Principal Executive Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certification of Principal Financial Officer pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32 Certification of Principal Executive Officer and Principal Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101 The following materials from NeuroMetrix, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2014, formatted in XBRL (eXtensible Business Reporting Language); (i) Balance Sheets as of December 31, 2014 and 2013, (ii) Statements of Operations for the years ended December 31, 2014, 2013, and 2012, (iii) Statements of Changes in Stockholders' Equity for the years ended December 31, 2014, 2013, and 2012, (iv) Statements of Cash Flows for the years ended December 31, 2014, 2013, and 2013, and (v) Notes to Financial Statements.
+Exhibit Number Exhibit Description Filed with this Report Incorporated by Reference herein from Form or Schedule Filing Date SEC File/ Registration Number Agreements v with Respect to Collaborations, Licenses, Research and Develop ment 10.16† Manufacturing and Supply Agreement, dated as 8-K 8/2/06 000-50856 of August 2, 2006, by and between Parlex Polymer Flexible Circuits, Inc. and (Exhibit 99.1) NeuroMetrix, Inc. 23.1 Consent of Pricewaterhouse Coopers LLP, an independent registered public accounting firm.
+X 31.1 Certification of Principal Executive Officer under Section 302 of the Sarbanes-Oxley Act of 2002.
+X 31.2 Certification of Principal Accounting and Financial Officer under Section 302 of the Sarbanes-Oxley Act of 2002.
+X 32 Certification of the Principal Executive Officer and the Principal Accounting and Financial Officer under Section 906 of the Sarbanes-Oxley Act of 2002.
+X 101 The following materials from NeuroMetrix, Inc.'s Annual Report on Form 10-K for the year ended December 31, 2015, formatted in XBRL (Extensible Business Reporting Language): (i) Balance Sheets as of December 31, 2015 and 2014, (ii) Statements of Operations for the years ended December 31, 2015, 2014, and 2013, (iii) Statements of Changes in Stockholders' Equity for the years ended December 31, 2015, 2014, and 2013, (iv) Statements of Cash Flows for the years ended December 31, 2015, 2014, and 2013, and (v) Notes to Financial Statements.
+X